iFaxity/kirei/packages/shared/README.md

-@shlim/lit-fx
+@kirei/shared
 ===================

-## A lit-html powered web components library with Vue's Composition API syntax.
+## A next generation frontend library inspired by Vue Composition API and built with Web Components
 Of course with typescript support.

 ------------------
 ## Installation:

-`npm install @shlim/lit-fx --save`
+`npm install @kirei/shared --save`

 or if you use yarn

-`yarn add @shlim/lit-fx`
+`yarn add @kirei/shared`

 --------
 ## Usage